 When developing the 1.5-litre engine, Mazda’s engineers eschewed the current trend of exploiting tried and tested technology such as forced induction and downsizing engines, and opted instead for a fundamental rethink that would allow them to ‘right-size’.
-The result was the 1.5-litre all-alloy engine which uses advanced technologies – including intelligent direct fuel injection, low-friction design, and a compression ratio of 13:1 for both power output engines - to deliver high levels of economy, refinement and flexibility without compromising performance.
+The result was the 1.5-litre all-alloy engine which uses advanced technologies – including intelligent direct fuel injection, low-friction design, and a compression ratio of 15.1for all power outputs - to deliver high levels of economy, refinement and flexibility without compromising performance.

 Working in conjunction with the Mazda M Hybrid system, all versions of the Mazda2 are equipped with the i-stop idle-stop technology as standard.
 Developed entirely in-house and tailored specifically for its application in Mazda’s Skyactiv engines, the i-stop idle-stop system uses combustion energy for restarting the engine, and only requires an electric-powered starter motor to provide a small degree of momentum during the initial restart phase.

-The lightweight Skyactiv six-speed manual transmission – found on both the 75ps and 90ps models – delivers the same effortless, crisp and precise wrist-flick gear changes, as those enjoyed by MX-5 drivers.
+The lightweight Skyactiv six-speed manual transmission –delivers the same effortless, crisp and precise wrist-flick gear changes, as those enjoyed by MX-5 drivers.
 The key element to achieving this quick and decisive gearshift action is a larger gear lever ratio, but this in turn effectively reduces the internal stroke.
 To counter this, Mazda’s transmission engineers developed a small module spine that allows for exceptionally precise synchroniser and torque transmissions even with the desired 45mm short gear lever stroke.
 Shift effort gradually falls away during the gearshift action, resulting in a reassuring resistance during the initial movement of the gear lever, followed by a lighter touch to create the tangible feeling of the gears meshing cleanly in to place.

 Combining competition-beating torque capacity with lower internal drag, the six-speed transmissions require 45 per cent less transmission oil than previous generations.
 The Skyactiv-Drive six-speed lock-up automatic transmission used in the Mazda2 is smaller and lighter than the Skyactiv-Drive variant used in the Mazda3, Mazda6, Mazda CX-30 and Mazda CX-5.
 As in these models, the key requirements were strong fuel economy, a direct and engaging feel, smooth and quick shifts and prompt responses.